 Take action: Notice and name what’s going on.
 Choose an action to take before, during, or after.

 - What patterns can you identify around stress or emotional eating?
-Are there certain tasks, people, environments, times of day where it happens more than others?
+Are there certain tasks, people, environments, and times of day where it happens more than others?

 - Once you have awareness choose a specific action to take before, during, or after stress and emotional eating.
 Something that provides a similar feeling to what you’re hoping food will.